MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/teams-faq.md

 For the list of supported languages for [!INCLUDE [prod_short.md](includes/prod_short.md)], see [Supported languages](/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations?toc=/dynamics365/business-central/toc.json#supported-languages).

-### <a name="does-the-business-central-app-work-with-industry-solutions"></a>Does the Business Central app work with industry solutions?
+### <a name="does-the-prod_shortmd-app-work-with-industry-solutions"></a>Does the [!INCLUDE [prod_short.md](includes/prod_short.md)] app work with industry solutions?

 Yes.
+But only some features of the app work with [Embed apps](/dynamics365/business-central/dev-itpro/deployment/embed-app-overview):

-The app works with links based on the **\*.bc.dynamics.com** pattern that's typically used with [Embed apps](/dynamics365/business-central/dev-itpro/deployment/embed-app-overview).
+- The app works with links based on the **\*.bc.dynamics.com** pattern that's typically used with Embed apps.
+- Contact search isn't available for Embed apps that replace the base application from Microsoft.

 ### <a name="where-can-i-find-teams-integration-inside-the-prod_shortmd-web-client"></a>Where can I find Teams integration inside the [!INCLUDE [prod_short.md](includes/prod_short.md)] Web client?